rht-labs/enablement-docs/4-an-enslaved-hope/README.md

      -e "filter_tags=zap-slave"
 ```

-5. Head to `<CLUSTER_URL>` on OpenShift and move to Builds > Images in your CI/CD project.
+5. Head to `https://api.do500.emea-1.rht-labs.com:6443` on OpenShift and move to Builds > Images in your CI/CD project.
 You should see `jenkins-slave-zap` Image Stream has been imported.
 ![zap-image-stream](../images/exercise4/zap-image-stream.png)

 #### 1b - Arachni Scan